 If these home management techniques do not result in a satisfactory control or reduction in nosebleeds, the next treatment that is usually considered is laser therapy.
-Laser coagulation therapy is preferable to electric and chemical cautery primarily because- if done carefully by an ENT physician with specific expertise in both laser therapy and HHT- it has less risk to damage the inside of the nose.
+Laser coagulation therapy is preferable to electric and chemical cautery primarily because- if done carefully by an Ears, Nose, and Throat (ENT) physician with specific expertise in both laser therapy and HHT- it has less risk to damage the inside of the nose.
 A small beam is directed around the margins of each telangiectasia and photocoagulation occurs.
 Most patients who undergo laser therapy see significant improvement for a period of time, but it usually needs to be repeated periodically.
 Because the procedure has little risk of harming the nose if done by an experienced physician, it can be repeated as needed.

 Some studies have shown hormonal therapy to be helpful in some patients for whom the local therapies (i.e. home moisturizing care and laser therapy) have not been successful.
 There are some other medical therapies that affect blood clotting and blood vessel function, which are considered in severe cases.
-The decisions to use these medications are complex and case-by-case, usually with the advice an expert HHT physician and centre.
+The decisions to use these medications are complex and case-by-case, usually with the advice of an expert HHT physician and center.

 Septal dermoplasty is another treatment option for severe nosebleeds, and is usually considered when laser therapy and medical therapies have repeatedly failed to help, and nosebleeds are severe enough to lead to chronic anemia.
 Septal dermoplasty replaces the thin lining of the nose (called the mucous membrane) with a thicker graft of skin.
-When performed by an ENT (Ears, Nose, and Throat) physician knowledgeable and experienced with the Saunder’s method, it can significantly reduce the frequency and severity of nosebleeds.
-It is a more drastic treatment than laser in that it permanently removes the natural lining of nose and replaces it with skin.
+When performed by an ENT physician knowledgeable and experienced with the Saunder’s method, it can significantly reduce the frequency and severity of nosebleeds.
+It is a more drastic treatment than laser in that it permanently removes the natural lining of the nose and replaces it with skin.
 Daily care and attention to the nose is required after septal dermoplasty to keep the nose moist and clean.

-Lung and brain AVMs should be treated before they cause symptoms or problems in most cases.
+Lung and brain AVMs are usually treated before they cause symptoms or problems.
 This is why testing or screening for them is recommended in all individuals with HHT, regardless of their specific symptoms.
 Lung AVMs can almost always be treated completely and permanently using an outpatient procedure called embolization.
 An interventional radiologist inserts a small tube (catheter) in a large vein in the groin.
-The tube is then passed through the blood vessels system to the AVM in the lung.
+The tube is then passed through the blood vessels until the AVM in the lung is reached.
 A device (a ‘coil’ or occasionally a ‘plug’) is placed in the artery leading to the AVM to stop blood flow through the AVM.
 The procedure usually takes 1-3 hours and requires only a few hours of recuperation.